 We all have those moments in our lives that have shaped the very core of our being and I guarantee that the ones that shaped you the most were events that seemed negative at the time but, as time passed and you continued to live, turned out to be the very things that needed to happen to make you who you are today.
 Those weaking moments, in retrospect, turned out to be the very conditions we needed to create in us our undeniable future strength.

 “Forgiveness is the fragrance that the violet sheds on the heel that has crushed it.” – Mark Twain

 Forgiveness gives us closure.
 It ends the chapter of pain and begins a new chapter that starts fresh and free of old injuries.
-It allows us to leave behind the old wounds and move courageously towards the new ones that will inevitably come.
+It allows us to leave behind the old wounds and move courageously and without trepidation towards the new ones that will inevitably come.
 Because that is what life demands of you.
 A constant and courageous movement towards the potential for new wounds.

 What is a better goal with time is to repair our injuries.
-To make ourselves stronger and more resilient in the process by using the lessons we learned from them as catalysts for deeper growth and understanding – about ourselves and about the world.
+To make ourselves stronger and more resilient in the process of healing by using the lessons we learned from them as catalysts for deeper growth and understanding – about ourselves and about the world.

 Repairing is a different process than healing.
 Repairing takes ingenuity, creativity, additional materials and steadfast work to fix what was broken.
 Healing is passive and repairing is active and that is what time requires of us to be fixed.
 It requires us to take command.
 To use our time wisely in repairing ourselves, so that we are ready for the next wound that comes.
 Time well used can be a great surgery against the wounds of yesterday, but only when our time is spent actively pursuing the remedies of repair and when we use the pains that we come to know in life as reminders of a life fully experienced- as a reminder that there can be no living without the occasional dying in between.